Sanglorian/orcus/Orcus Monsters - current.md

 > **Inhuman Burst** (free, encounter)
 > The speed of the Infected drone increases to 6 until the end of its turn.

-The infected drone was a normal human but has become physically larger due to the mutation.
+Humanoids who are infected by the virus become Infected drones.

 > #### Infected Guard